glasskube/operator/README.md

 ## 🚀 Quick Start
 The Glasskube operator is simply deployed via Helm.
-To install the Open Source Tool simply apply the Custom Resoure.
+To install the Open Source Tool simply apply the Custom Resource.
 You can find more information and guidance in our [Docs](https://glasskube.eu/docs/).

 First, add our helm repository and refresh your repository list: